expo/expo/guides/Releasing Expo Go for Android.md

 5. **Submit the application to Play Store**

-    **Why:** So that our users that downloaded Expo client from Play Store can update easily.
+    **Why:** So that our users that downloaded Expo Go from Play Store can update easily.

     **How:** Open the `client` workflow from which you downloaded `app-release.apk` in step 3. and approve the `client_android_approve_google_play` job.
 About 45 minutes later the update should be downloadable via Play Store.